 Bits Name Description [2] 32-bit access Read as zero.
 It indicates that a 32-bit access is required to write the key to the Lock Access Register.
 [1] Locked bit This bit indicates the status of the debug registers lock.
 0 = Lock clear.
 Debug register writes are permitted.
 1 = Lock set.
 Debug register writes are ignored.
 The Debug reset value of this bit is 1.
 [0] Lock implemented bit Read-as-One

 When this register is read by an external debugger, APB read with PADDRDBG31=1, the read value is 0x0.
-The Extended CP14 instruction that maps to this register is Unpredictable.

 9.6.6 Authentication Status Register

 The DBGAUTHSTATUS Register characteristics are: